imageloggertesting/Tsurugi-AHK-Leak/README.md

 # Tsurugi-AHK-Leak
-Once again, I'll leak it again since there is people out there who are still selling it.
+Once again, I’m sharing this because there are still people out there selling it.

-Don't believe anything people are selling.
+Don’t believe anything people are selling.

-And no, I do not own this in any kind of way, all my credit goes to the ones who made it.
+And no, I don’t own this in any way.
+All credit goes to those who created it.